Stem Cell Therapy for COPD

 Answer: One may be enough, but many patients respond better to repeated treatments over time.

 Studies have attracted great interest for lung disease because current therapies treat symptoms and cannot repair lung function.
 Studies show stem cells are safe and the majority of studies show they are effective.
 Unfortunately, most studies are very small.
 In addition, MANY different approaches are being used, making it impossible to know the best way to use stem cells for lung disease.
 It may be several years before large studies develop standards for the use of stem cells.
 Some people with lung disease cannot wait those years, so safe treatments that can help may be the best alternative.
-Our experience at Innovations Medical, as part of the Cell Surgical Network, has shown our process to be safe.
-In a small number of patients, we have seen about a 0.5 percent increase in lung function every month.
+Our experience at Innovations Stem Cell Center, as part of the Cell Surgical Network, has shown our process to be safe.
+In many of our copd patients, we have seen about a 0.5 percent increase in lung function every month.
 While that is a small improvement, most patients with COPD lose about 1% per month.
 That means that stem cell therapy is stopping worsening and slowly improving lung function.

 What is Chronic Obstructive Lung Disease (COPD)?